DHTMLX/docs-scheduler/docs/guides/localization.md

         today: "Today",
         am: ["am", "AM"],
         pm: ["pm", "PM"],
+        timeFormat: 12, // defines a Time format (12 or 24)
         weekStart: 7, // defines a first day of week (Sunday by default) },
     core: { // translations of the WX core elements